-Students from Notre Dame of Maryland University (NDMU) spent Holy Week with School Sisters of Notre Dame in Arizona who minister on the U.S.-Mexico border.
+Students from Notre Dame of Maryland University (NDMU) spent Holy Week in 2016 with School Sisters of Notre Dame in Arizona who minister on the U.S.-Mexico border.
 The Mission Awareness Process (MAP) program offers participants the opportunity to learn more about migrant concerns while exploring life in a diverse border community.

 Here, we share some of their reflections, insights and images from the week.

 Rae Borsetti, a graduate student at NDMU was struck by the “700 miles of wall out of 2,000 miles of border.
 The human toll of the wall is well documented as migrants hiking through deserts die daily of dehydration and exposure.
 Today, I learned about the impact of the walls on wildlife whose migration patterns have been interrupted.
 Communities have been divided; businesses who used to have customers on both sides have lost out.
 One desert, one sunset, never ours to divide.”
 (Rae’s photos are on the right.)

 As she stood at the U.S.-Mexico border where she filmed this video (above), Diana Ramirez was moved by the realization that at the spot where she was standing “many have died trying to cross all because of the unnecessary wall.”
 After sharing the video, she received a call from a friend who told her that was where she and her mom crossed into the United States.
 “At that point I started to cry, and though I will never be in the same position, my heart went out to them.”